-The government of the Philippines has been considering new regulations on the protection of Gls.
+The government of the Philippines has been considering new regulations on the protection of GIs over the course of the last few years.
 We appreciate the U.S. government's proactive education and outreach work with the Philippines throughout that process over the past few years.
 We also commend the Philippine government's openness to date to the importance of ensuring that a GI system is not abused to restrict the use of common food names.

-Last year this resulted in the notable and positive outcome of an agreement with the Philippine government regarding the need to handle GI applications in a fair, transparent manner that respects common name users.
+We continue to rely on the agreement struck by USTR with the Philippine government regarding the need to handle GI applications in a fair, transparent manner that respects common name users.
 As USTR's statement indicated: